 Contract and Procurement Law

 The City of Ottawa is constantly involved in a large number of public works construction projects, including rapid transit and light rail.
 Lawyers also negotiate, draft and review a broad range of contracts for the numerous Departments and Branches of the City.
-Contract law falls under the Corporate, Development and Environmental Law Branch.
+Contract law falls under the Corporate Commercial Practice Group.

 The City has a comprehensive Purchasing By-law governing the procurement of goods, services and construction.
 Each year, the City on average purchases about three quarters of a billion dollars worth of such goods, services and construction.